 Inspired by Noonday’s example, Haley House has refocused resources on urban agriculture to source fresh food and offer more locally accessible ground for experiential learning about seed to table nutrition.
 Haley House’s urban agriculture initiative began with the pilot program with our South End neighborhood partner.
 The McKinley Garden is a school-based community garden that encourages healthy lifestyles and community primarily with students at McKinley South End Academy.
 More recently we have partnered with Roxbury neighbors to cultivate land at 95 Thornton.

-Now beginning its second decade, Haley House Bakery Café has continued to blossom into a celebrated community hub, and we were thrilled to be able to purchase our building in 2015.
-In addition to offering healthful, delicious food and a vibrant gathering space, the café continues to succeed in offering opportunities for economic independence for people with limited employment opportunities (especially those transitioning out of incarceration, through our Transitional Employment Program), culinary education for underserved youth (Take Back the Kitchen), and a forum for cultural and arts events (Arts & Cultural Programming).
-Each day we are open, we are humbled to observe how the Café serves as a bridge between Boston’s neighborhoods, helping to overcome barriers of race, education, and economic disparity through the medium of nutritious food and robust community.
+Haley House Bakery Café has continued to blossom into a celebrated community hub, and we purchased our building in 2015.
+In addition to offering healthful, delicious food, our social enterprise business offers economic opportunities for people with barriers to traditional employment (especially those transitioning out of incarceration) and culinary education for youth (Take Back the Kitchen).
+Our Café serves as a bridge between Boston’s neighborhoods, helping to overcome barriers of race, education, and economic disparity through the medium of nutritious food and robust community.

 Sinking deeper roots

-Despite our growth, we seek to remain true to our roots as a simple house of hospitality—never giving up on those who find themselves struggling to survive, offering a cup of coffee, a hot meal, and a listening ear to anyone who finds his or her way to our doors.
+Despite our growth, we seek to remain true to our roots as a simple house of hospitality—never giving up on those who find themselves struggling to survive, offering a cup of coffee, a hot meal, and a listening ear to anyone who finds their way to our doors.